Hi, I’m Tash

 -

 The GP will ask you a few questions about your mental health and most likely will give you a short questionnaire to complete.
 The most common ones are the K10 (Kessler-10) or DASS-21 (Depression, Anxiety and Stress Scale), which are tools used to measure the level of psychological distress.
 The GP may also give you a provisional or formal diagnosis.
-This information is included in the MHTP.
+This information is included in the MHCP.

 You may ask the GP to refer specifically to me for counselling support.
 The referral can then be addressed to: